 - Are elevated inflammatory responses to stress a potential mechanism linking sleep and disease risk?

 - How do the above associations vary across different populations (e.g., nurses, military personnel, shift workers) and social contexts?

 To examine these questions, we assess people in their everyday environments, using non-intrusive surveys and ambulatory physiological assessments (e.g., actigraphy, salivary markers of inflammation).
 The ultimate goal of our research is to understand the biopsychosocial risk factors that increase susceptibility to sleep disturbances, in hopes of identifying targets to improve individuals' health and well-being.
 We also strive to promote transparency of our research methods by using the open-source statistical software R and by making our data publicly available on Open Science Framework.

-Several doctoral and undergraduate research assistants work in the the lab, with research focusing on a variety of topics.
-For more information about different students' research interests and ongoing projects, please proceed to the People page.
-For information regarding ongoing research projects, please proceed to the Research page.
+For more information about our team and collaborators, please proceed to the People page.
+For information regarding ongoing research projects and lab-related news, please proceed to the Research and News pages.